 Rexanna’s Foundation is honored to recognize, celebrate, and memorialize the memory of Lance through a grant that will be given annually for research dedicated to extending the lives of lung cancer patients and focused on eradicating it completely.
 Grant proposals will be received from researchers beginning November 1st in recognition of Lung Cancer Awareness Month and accepted through December 31st.
 Grant selections will be announced by the last Monday in January of each year.
 Award recognition will take place at the Houston Lone Star Huddle Up in Houston, Texas every February.

 Please use the note section to list the name and address of who you would like to receive your acknowledgement.

 Tamra Hissom Budd Research Grant

-Tami, a non-smoker, was diagnosed with stage 4 lung cancer in December 2013 and passed away in January 2018.
-Tami was survived by her husband, Keith and son, Cooper who was just starting his first year of college when she passed away.
+Tami, a non-smoker, was diagnosed with stage IV lung cancer in December 2013 and passed away in January 2018.
+Tami is survived by her husband, Keith and son, Cooper who was just starting his first year of college when she passed away.
 Tami was a tennis player and started raising money for cancer research in November 2014 by starting the Tami’s Uncensored Tennis Tourney at the Forrest Club in Houston.
 Tami called her supporters “Tami’s Titans.”
 Tami was often described as having a lot of spunk and fought cancer with a positive attitude and a zest for life.
 Keith and Cooper have recognized Rexanna’s Foundation as a place where Tami’s Titans can make a difference.
 Tami raised money to increase awareness and research for treatment of a cancer that is taking the lives of more people than breast, colon, and prostate cancer combined.
 A big challenge exists because research money is not being provided proportionately.